 Different menhirs had different purposes, yet the core principle behind them all was the same: they were built to facilitate and channel cyclic, vertically-oriented energy-flunctuations between the ground and the sky, acting as conductors vertically and as nodes in a landscape network horizontally.

-It is difficult to know whether the water-related lines were there first or whether they gravitated there after the stone was erected, or how much of which is the case.
-It is probably a mixture.
-This will vary from stone to stone, but there is a good chance that water-related energies mostly pre-existed the menhirs yet were amplified and even moved.
-In future it is hoped to do a dowsing survey in Penwith to check these details.
+It is difficult to know whether the water-related lines were there first or whether they gravitated there after a stone was erected, or how much of which was the case - it is probably a mixture of both.
+This will vary from stone to stone, but there is a good chance that water-related energies mostly pre-existed the menhirs yet were amplified and even moved slightly by erection of the menhir.
+In future we need to do a dowsing survey of selected sites in Penwith to check these details.

 Energy-leys have a directional flow while alignments do not.
 Alignments aren't tangible lines, though they are drawn on maps as lines to indicate an alignment.
 Aligned stones seem to co-vibrate, non-locally and independently, yet in some way synchronised along the alignment while having no measurable connection or detectable flow.